NeedleVoid/Needlevoid/README.md

 ☆ My English isn't good because it's not my first language so please keep that in mind;

 ☆ Where I sit on PT?
-Depends, but I don't think I will sit on Safe Server #1 anymore.
-Don't ask why.
-Or if I will it will be somewhere high up from spawn or idk somewhere low almost in the end of map.
-Sometimes close to spawn in 18+, sometimes also in Safe Server 2 I'm sitting close to spawn, under spawn on bench or somewhere under trees near paths idek;
+Depends, but I'm sitting somewhere on Safe Server #1 high up from spawn or idk somewhere low almost in the end of map.
+Sometimes near signpost close to Glitch area.
+Close to spawn sometimes in 18+, sometimes also in Safe Server 2 I'm sitting close to spawn, under spawn on bench or somewhere under trees near paths idek;

 ☆ I like playing Minecraft, Stardew Valley, Uma Musume (sometimes) and Madoka Magica Exedra (I play few other games, but my laptop is a little laggy, currently collecting for gaming pc);